 It’s been a busy month here at Acme, amid the graphic prop requests we have been making animated computer sequences for film and TV.
 Having specialised in creating bespoke animations for mobiles, tablets and computers for many years, we have found ourselves creating them for a diverse range of productions.

 We worked on the BBC’s adaptation of Zadie Smith’s acclaimed novel NW.
 NW tells the heart-breaking story of Natalie and Leah’s friendship and the different directions their lives have taken.
-Acme were tasked with creating all of the computer and tablet animations used by the actors, including a Facebook inspired screen graphic.
+Acme was tasked with creating all of the computer and tablet animations used by the actors, including a Facebook inspired screen graphic.

 This animation was created as an interactive animated sequence that required us to design everything from the logo and tools to the interface.
-Simulating such a well known program as Facebook is a balancing act between creating something that is instantly relatable and that does not infringe any copyright laws.
-A program such as Facebook would usually take a significant time to design, however working within this industry requires us to work within a tight time frame, within budget whilst creating a program that is both believable and accessible.
+Simulating such a well-known program as Facebook is a balancing act between creating something that is instantly relatable and that does not infringe any copyright laws.
+A program such as Facebook would usually take a significant time to design, however working within this industry requires us to work within a tight timeframe, within budget whilst creating a program that is both believable and accessible.

-Behind the scenes of every newsagent set are the countless graphic props.
-Acme were recently enlisted to recreate a variety of props used in the latest Eve Mattresses commercial.
-This devious commercial – directed by Madcow’s Greg Bray – tells the story of a couple who dupe an elderly women out of her lottery winnings, the tagline being; ‘How do they sleep at night?’.
+Behind the scenes of every newsagent, set are the countless graphic props.
+Acme was recently enlisted to recreate a variety of props used in the latest Eve Mattresses commercial.
+This devious commercial – directed by Madcow’s Greg Bray – tells the story of a couple who dupe an elderly woman out of her lottery winnings, the tagline being; ‘How do they sleep at night?’.

 We are often asked to create graphic visuals for agencies, bringing life to their creative concepts.
 Our latest work was for Oreo, we were briefed to recreate different Oreo packets with icing.
 Our visuals provided a creative template that was then recreated with real icing for the final shot in the advert.